worldlydev/Norwegian-Saily-Store/README.md

 - GitHub: dabeecao Vietnamese
 - Twitter: @ammaripa @busadoki Arabic

+iOS Bin Pack:
+- It is from Uncover

 More thins coming later....
 I got summery holiday homeworks to do.